"Last Train to the Zona Verde,” by

 Western tourists in South Africa are taken on bus rides to observe the misery

-in the townships, containing ‘museums’ of labour squalor that resemble the
+in the townships, containing ‘museums’ of labor squalor that resemble the

 conditions outside.
 Apartheid was a vast